Two European motorways (E17 and E40) intersect in Ghent. If you arrive from the E17, take the exit “Gent Centrum”.

 The Ghent city centre (the area enclosed by the ring road) has been designated as a low emission zone (LEZ) with the purpose of improving the quality of the air.

-Register your vehicle to avoid a fine.
+Low emission zone: register your vehicle to avoid a fine.

 Electric cars: charging stations